astronomer/docs/learn/airflow-branch-operator.md

 - [BranchSQLOperator](https://registry.astronomer.io/providers/apache-airflow-providers-common-sql/modules/branchsqloperator): Branches based on whether a given SQL query returns `true` or `false`.
 - [BranchDayOfWeekOperator](https://registry.astronomer.io/providers/apache-airflow/modules/branchdayofweekoperator): Branches based on whether the current day of week is equal to a given `week_day` parameter.
 - [BranchDateTimeOperator](https://registry.astronomer.io/providers/apache-airflow/modules/branchdatetimeoperator): Branches based on whether the current time is between `target_lower` and `target_upper` times.
-- [ExternalBranchPythonOperator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/python/index.html#airflow.operators.python.ExternalBranchPythonOperator): Branches based on a Python function like the [BranchPythonOperator](#taskbranch-branchpythonoperator), but runs in a preexisting virtual environment like the [ExternalPythonOperator](airflow-isolated-environments.md) (available in Airflow 2.7+).
+- [ExternalBranchPythonOperator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/python/index.html#airflow.operators.python.ExternalBranchPythonOperator): Branches based on a Python function like the [BranchPythonOperator](#taskbranch-branchpythonoperator), but runs in a preexisting virtual environment like the [ExternalPythonOperator](airflow-isolated-environments.md) (available in Apache Airflow® 2.7+).
 - [BranchPythonVirtualenvOperator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/python/index.html#airflow.operators.python.BranchPythonVirtualenvOperator): Branches based on a Python function like the [BranchPythonOperator](#taskbranch-branchpythonoperator), but runs in newly created virtual environment like the [PythonVirtualenvOperator](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/PythonVirtualenvOperator) (available in Airflow 2.8+).
 The environment can be cached by providing a `venv_cache_path`.

 All of these operators take `follow_task_ids_if_true` and `follow_task_ids_if_false` parameters which provide the list of task(s) to include in the branch based on the logic returned by the operator.